Subscribe to get email updates on the book or gyms I photograph

 What puts a sports venue on a “Best of” list?

 Is it how new and hi-tech the facility is?
 Like So-Fi Stadium in Los Angeles.
 Is it how historic it is?
 Like Wrigley Field.
 What about the uniqueness of its layout?
 Fenway Park comes to mind.
 One could also take into account the greatness of the teams and players that have called it home, such as the previous version of Yankee Stadium.
 How about where it’s located?
-The Field of Dreams in Iowa or Madison Square Garden in New York City.
+The Field of Dreams in Iowa or Madison Square Garden in the center of Manhattan in New York City.
 Of course a venue is only as good as how many people can fit into it right?
 Would that automatically mean the University of Michigan has the best sports venue with its 108,000 capacity, or could you also include Harvard Stadium with its Greek Panathenaic style that holds only 30,000 on that list?

 There are also intangibles such as the atmosphere and the crowd.
 From the decorated quads and tailgating, to a deafening roar from a sea of fans all dressed in the same color that creates a home court advantage.
 These aspects of a place do everything from setting the tone as players and fans alike enter the facility, to how they interact while they’re there.